linode/docs/docs/guides/security/self-hosted-password-management-with-bitwarden-rs/index.md

 ## Additional Reading

-With bitwarden_rs running securely over TLS and regularly backed up, you may choose to follow [additional documentation provided by the bitwarden_rs project](https://github.com/dani-garcia/bitwarden_rs/wiki) to add more functionality to your installation.
+With bitwarden_rs running securely over TLS and regularly backed up, you may choose to follow [additional documentation provided by the bitwarden_rs project](https://github.com/dani-garcia/bitwarden_rs/wiki).
+This documentation helps add more functionality to your installation.
 Some of these features include:

 - [Support for U2F authentication](https://github.com/dani-garcia/bitwarden_rs/wiki/Enabling-U2F-authentication)
 - [SMTP configuration to support sending emails](https://github.com/dani-garcia/bitwarden_rs/wiki/SMTP-configuration) for features like account creation invitation